- 6 min read

 Employees prefer in-house work

 In-house development also appears to be preferred by developers.
-JetBrains data (2019) indicates 67% of Python developer respondents reported they were full-time employed.
-Only 5% identified as freelancers.
+JetBrains data (2020) indicates that 62% of Python developer respondents reported full-time employment.
+Only 6% identified as freelancers.

 Outsource to the East